 ” In all this, Job did not sin by charging God with wrongdoing.”
 Job 1:22

 The Iron Bowl is the yearly college football contest in the State of Alabama between the Auburn Tigers and the Crimson Tide.
-Tonight was this years battle for bragging rights in the state.
-Tigers won and The Tide Lost.
-I don’t really have a dog in the fight, I usually root for the Irish of Notre Dame, but I am re-thinking fandom all together.
-I am not a good fan anyway.
+Every year it’s a battle for bragging rights in the state.
+I don’t really have a dog in the fight, I usually root for the Irish of Notre Dame, but I’m re-thinking fandom all together.

 I’m a fan of the Irish, not because I went there or graduated from their but for other reasons.

-I am a fan culturally because I am Irish.
+I am a fan culturally because I’m part Irish.

 I am a fan religiously because I grew up Catholic.

-We often equate fandom with Christianity.
-If we are good fans we wear the right attire and talk the right talk.
+Fandom and Christianity are not that far apart.
+If we’re good fans we wear the right attire and talk the right talk.
 The problem with that is that fandom is fickle.
 We love our team when they win and curse them when they lose.
-Tonight, all over Alabama, there are people getting drunk because their team won or lost.
+Every year, there are people all over Alabama getting drunk because their team won or lost.
 Emotions drive fandom.

-God doesn’t need more fans on His Facebook page.
-And the amount of “fans” He has does not add or take away from who God is.
+God doesn’t need more likes on His Facebook page or subs on His YouTube channel, metaphorically speaking; and the amount of “fans” He has does not add or take away from who God is.
 As the preacher says, “God is God all by Himself.”
 God does not seek fans, He seeks the faithful.